thedamnedrhino/biased_attention_neural_net/README.md

 # "Biased" Attention

 This is a project to test how a high level bias on attention can impact neural networks.
 It's inspired by how bias impacts cognition in humans.
-In practice, this means attention layers on the first layers of the networks that take the last layer as input.
+In practice, this means attention layers on the first layers of the network that take the last layer as input (query).
 Writing this years after the conception of the project, perhaps **_preconception_** is a more suitable alternative to _bias_.

 We classify 32x32 images from the CIFAR-10 dataset with three categories, and look at how adding these attention layers